One Ingredient Natural Laundry Detergent

 If you’re like me, sensitive skin complicates the problem even further.
 While I haven’t had a skin rash from laundry detergent in a while due to careful avoidance, I know that exposure to certain brands will leave my skin burning and itching for days.
 But, even the unscented detergents have less-than-desirable ingredients.

 I’ve tried for years to find a natural laundry detergent that I liked, to no avail.
 Then I tried several recipes for homemade laundry detergent.
-When I returned to work, I found making my own laundry detergent to be too time consuming.
+Then, when I returned to work a few years ago, I found making my own laundry detergent to be too time-consuming.
 I needed a natural laundry detergent solution that was fast, easy to use and uncomplicated.
-I wanted to avoid having to mix up the ingredients myself and I didn’t want to have special instructions for my 12 and 10 year old sons, who do their own laundry.
+I wanted to avoid having to mix up or cook the ingredients myself and I didn’t want to have special instructions for my then 12-year-old and 10-year-old old sons, who do their own laundry.

 I searched for a solution to my homemade laundry detergent problem and found these: